 The paper proceeds as follows.
-Section 2 presents the model, whereas Section 3 formalises the notions of (weak) valuable information and characterizes them with respect to the "only if" part of (weak) DC.
-In Section 4, we characterize the "if" part of weak DC with respect to Bayesian updating of subjective beliefs.
-We discuss various updating rules in Section 5.
-In Section 6, we discuss the related literature and provide a detailed comparison with Ghirardato et al. [2004] and Hanany and Klibanoff [2007, 2009], which are more closely related with our approach.
+Section 2 presents the model, whereas Sect.
+3 formalises the notions of (weak) valuable information and characterizes them with respect to the "only if" part of (weak) DC.
+In Sect.
+4, we characterize the "if" part of weak DC with respect to Bayesian updating of subjective beliefs.
+We examine various updating rules in Sect.
+5. In Sect.
+6, we discuss the related literature and provide a detailed comparison with Ghirardato et al. (2004) and Hanany and Klibanoff (2007, 2009), which are more closely related with our approach.
 All proofs are contained in the Appendix.